b-fuze/lces/README.md

   console.log("The cat is" + (value ? " " : "n't ") + "hungry :O");
 });

-// Whenever you need change the cat's hunger cat.hungry = true;  // > The cat is hungry :O cat.hungry = false; // > The cat isn't hungry :O
+// Whenever you need to change the cat's hunger cat.hungry = true;  // > The cat is hungry :O cat.hungry = false; // > The cat isn't hungry :O